AxiosDeminence/AxiosDeminence.github.io/src/projects/scalable-database.md

 ---
 permalink: false
 tags: project
-title: Scalable Database
+title: Distributed Database
-brief_desc: Distributed database based on the Chord protocol and Go.
+brief_desc: Distributed database developed in Go.
 rank: 4
 ---
+Project Date: **Nov.
+2021**

+##### Short Summary:
-A database with decentralized file storage clusters and a centralized cluster manager based on the Chord protocol.
+A database with decentralized file storage clusters and a centralized cluster manager using consistent hashing.
 The goal was to dynamically add and remove clusters, allowing data migration between clusters by determining the predecessors and succesors using a consistent hashing method.
 Versioning was incremented based on differences of hashes of 4096-bit blocks of files (deleted